 Answer – At the first narrator thought to give half profit to the dealer.
 The narrator changed the decision at 3.30 a.m. in late-night from half of the profit to 10 pounds.
 He thought 10 pounds will be sufficient.
 The narrator further thought the dealer will expect the same from others so 5 pounds will be enough.
 Next morning A businessman is never impulsed so only 1 pound is sufficient.
 In the afternoon he forgot about sending it.

 Question 14.
 Why are city magnets successful according to the narrator?

-Answer – According to the narrator city magnets successful according to the narrator because they have a good knowledge of business psychology and philosophy of the world trade and commerce.
+Answer – According to the narrator city magnets successful according to the narrator because they have a good knowledge of business psychology and philosophy of world trade and commerce.
 They extort as much as possible from the customer.
-No obligation on customer after payment.
+No obligation on customers after payment.

 Question 15.
 How did the intended note to the dealer read and did it ever reach him?